flawlesstech/squadgoals/cash/README.md

 - Everything in the Executive Package, PLUS you get 5 bro passes for your bros (a $1,000 value!)
 - Includes one (1) free Blue Bottle Coffee and one (1) free Hoppy but Refreshing IPA (personally served by a Woman)
 - Additional Blue Bottle Coffee and Hoppy but Refreshing IPA will be available for purchase.

+### The John - $500,000

+- Everything in the Senior Executive Package
+- You can also come up with a custom Name and Face (YOUR NAME and FACE) for one of our lovely [Manly Caliber Panelists](..panelist-real-men.md)!
+- You get to choose which one of our lovely ladies adopt YOUR NAME and FACE!!!!
+- **YOU DO NOT GET TO CHOOSE WHAT THE JOHN SAYS**

 ### The Christian Grey - $1,000,000